CDCM Shared Experimental Facilities

 - The laser sign should be on whenever the laser is operating.

 - Wearing a laser safety eyewear is mandatory for all users to enter the curtain enclosed zone when the laser sign is on.
 Multiple wavelengths could be present simultaneously.
 Choose appropriate eyewear based on the running wavelengths.
-The eyewear selection guide is posted next to the eyewear.
-A copy of this guide is attached at the end.
+The eyewear selection guide is posted next to the eyewear behind the entrance door.
+A copy of this guide as well as laser parameters and OD requirements are attached at the end.

 - The operating laser wavelength should always be written on the LED board located near the entrance door.
 Wipe off the board and turn off the laser sign when you finish using the lasers.
 If another laser is still running, only wipe off the laser wavelength you were using.